aforward9600/pokemonpalette/README.md

   - Vending machine now checks for the correct amount of money
   - Prevented byte overflow when determining the trash can with 2nd switch in vermillion gym
   - Hidden nugget in safari entrance now obtainable
-  - Enemy DVs can no longer be manipulated by having it use transform multiple times
   - Slot machine reel bug fixed
   - Fixed oversights in reel functionality to better match Gamfreak's intent
   - The lift key in the rocket hideout drops during the end of battle text like in Yellow-version